UsabilityEngineering/fridge/README.md

-!!!
-NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

 # FRIDGE

 Our project is called Fridge and it allows for users to track grocery items along with be presented with recipes.
-The problem we are trying to solve is help users waste less food but tracking all kinds of data on their grocery items.
-Fridge application tracks expirations dates, quantity of item, price for budgeting, and also presents different kinds of recipes. **add to this**
+The problem we are trying to solve is that most people forget what grocery items they have and what recipes they can make with those items.
+Fridge application plans to help with this problem and help users waste less food by tracking all kinds of data on their grocery items.
+Fridge application tracks expirations dates, quantity of each item, price for budgeting, and also presents different kinds of recipes.

 ## UX Team Members